nativelibs4java/Scalaxy/README.md

 		}
 	}

-Tests are currently a bit flaky (not as isolated as they used to be), here's how to run them:

-	sbt clean
-	sbt "test-only scalaxy.test.ForLoopsTest"
-	sbt "test-only scalaxy.test.NumericsTest"
+Here's how to run tests:

-	sbt test
+	sbt clean test

 To deploy to Sonatype (assuming ~/.sbt/0.12.1/sonatype.sbt contains the correct credentials), then advertise a release on ls.implicit.ly: